RSE-Sheffield/RSE-Sheffield.github.io/_posts/2024-08-11-python-virtualenvwrapper.md

 ❱ brew install virtualenvwrapper           # OSX Homebrew
 ```

-...or if you are happy installing packages using you can follow the [official installation
+...or if you are happy installing packages using `pip` you can follow the [official installation
 instructions](https://virtualenvwrapper.readthedocs.io/en/latest/install.html) and use `pip` to install at the system
 level.